What makes one fire starter better than another for survival?

 Unlike standard flame lighters, plasma lighters won’t blow out in windy conditions.
 Since they light by pushing a button, they are easy to use even with gloves, arthritis, or hand injuries.

 Of all the plasma lighters on the market, the Tough Tesla 2.0 lighter is particularly good for survival.
 It comes in a waterproof case.
-Its battery life is better than most and you’ll get about 300 lights from it.
-There’s also a built-in flashlight, whistle, and a lanyard so you won’t lose the lighter.
+Its battery life is better than most, and you’ll get about 300 lights from it.
+There’s also a built-in flashlight, whistle, and a lanyard so that you won’t lose the lighter.